eye-division/fete-day-site/_projects/flowers-floats.md

 ![](/uploads/flower-20.jpg)

-Many of the installations were on hand-pulled carts – ‘floats’ - with floral designs which took part in the large scale outdoor event.&nbsp;
+Many of the installations were on hand-pulled carts – ‘floats’ - with floral designs which took part in the large scale outdoor event.
+Community groups walked with their hand floats through Grantham town centre and displayed their floats as part of the outdoor event.

 ![](/uploads/flower IMG_6435.JPG)